djipco/webmidi/website/api/classes/WebMidi.md

 ### `.version` {#version}

-The version of the library
+The version of the library as a [semver](https://semver.org/) string.

 **Type**: string<br />
 **Attributes**: read-only<br />